EgyptAir Flight 648: Hijacking

-The terrorists' leader, Salem Chakore, proceeded to check all passports while Omar Rezaq went to the cockpit to change the aircraft's course.
-At the same time, Chakore had the European, Australian, Israeli and American passengers sit in the front of the aircraft while the rest, including the Greeks and Egyptians were sent to the back.
+The terrorists' commander, Salem Chakore, proceeded to check all passports while Omar Rezaq went to the cockpit to change the aircraft's course.
+At the same time, Chakore had the European, Australian, Israeli, and American passengers sit in the front of the aircraft while the rest, including the Greeks and Egyptians were sent to the back.
 Chakore saw an Australian passenger, Tony Lyons (aged 36), holding a camera.
 Believing Lyons had taken a picture of him, Chakore took the camera and ripped the film out before slamming the camera into the wall.
-Chakore came up to an Egyptian Security Service agent, Methad Mustafa Kamal (aged 26), who reached into his coat as if to pull out his passport.
-Instead, he withdrew a handgun and opened fire, killing Chakore; he subsequently engaged in a shootout with the other hijacker, Bou Said Nar Al-din Mohammed (Nar Al-Din Bou Said).
-19 shots were fired until Kamal and two flight attendants were wounded by Rezaq.
+Chakore came to an Egyptian Security Service agent, Methad Mustafa Kamal (aged 26), who reached into his coat as if to pull out his passport.
+Instead, he withdrew a handgun and began shooting, killing Chakore; he subsequently engaged in a shootout with the other hijacker, Bou Said Nar Al-din Mohammed (Nar Al-Din Bou Said).
+Nineteen shots were fired until Kamal and two flight attendants were wounded by Rezaq.
 In the exchange of fire the fuselage was punctured, causing a rapid depressurization.
 The aircraft was forced to descend to 14000 ft to allow the crew and passengers to breathe, with the oxygen masks deploying.

 Libya was the original destination of the hijackers, but due to a lack of fuel, damage from the shootout and negative publicity, Malta was chosen.
 While approaching Malta the aircraft was running dangerously low on fuel, experiencing serious pressurization problems and carrying wounded passengers.
 However, Maltese authorities did not give permission for the aircraft to land; the Maltese government had previously refused permission to other hijacked aircraft, including on 23 September 1982 when an Alitalia aircraft was hijacked on its way to Italy.
-The EgyptAir 648 hijackers insisted, and forced the pilots Hani Galal and Imad Mounib (both aged 39) to land at Luqa Airport.
-As a last-ditch attempt to stop the landing, the runway lights were switched off, but the pilot managed to land the damaged aircraft safely.
+The hijackers insisted, and forced the pilots Hani Galal and Imad Mounib (both aged 39) to land at Luqa Airport.
+As a last attempt to stop the landing, the runway lights were switched off, but the pilot managed to land the damaged aircraft safely.

 Nationalities

-Breakdown by nationality as per New York Times.
+Breakdown of passengers and crew by nationality as per New York Times.
 A notable passenger was actress Lupita Pallás, who, with her daughter Laila, were among the fatalities.